 Z has a feature useful for editing large C programs which contain many functions distributed over several files.
-With the aid of a crossreference file relating 'tags', that is, function names, to the files containing them, you simply tell Z the name of the function that you want to edit and Z makes the file containing it the edit file by reading it into the edit buffer and positioning the cursor to the function.
+With the aid of a crossAccessing Files reference file relating 'tags', that is, function names, to the files containing them, you simply tell Z the name of the function that you want to edit and Z makes the file containing it the edit file by reading it into the edit buffer and positioning the cursor to the function.

-The following commands specify the tag of the function to be edited
+The following commands specify the tag of the function to be edited:

-:ta tag Position to the function named 'tag' in the appropriate file, if the current edit file is up to date; :ta! tag Same as ':ta tag', but the switch to the new file occurs even if the current edit file isn't up to date.
+:ta tag Position to the function named 'tag' in the appropriate file, if the current edit file is up to date; :ta! tag Same as ':ta tag', but the switch to the new file occurs a! tag Same as ':ta tag', but the switch to the new file occurs even if the current edit file isn't up to date.